jw-cv/iohk-golang-backend/README.md

 ## Database Setup

 The PostgreSQL database is automatically set up when you run `make docker-up`.
-The initial schema and any seed data are applied through the [init.sql](scripts/init.sql) file.
+The initial schema and seed data are applied through the [init.sql](scripts/init.sql) file.

 If you need to reset the database, you can run: